Mediacorp: 1999–2015: Media Corporation of Singapore

-On 30 January 2000, Prime 12 and Premiere 12 were renamed Suria and Central respectively; Suria would be a Malay-language channel, while Central would be divided into three dayparted blocks under the brands "Kids Central" (children's programming), "Vasantham Central" (Tamil-language programming), and "Arts Central".
-SportCity, a sports channel, was also launched the same year.
+On 30 January 2000, MediaCorp launched three new channels.
+Prime 12 and Premiere 12 were relaunched as Suria and Central respectively; Suria would be a Malay-language channel, while Central would be divided into three dayparted blocks under the brands "Kids Central" (children's programming), "Vasantham Central" (Tamil-language programming), and "Arts Central".
+Sportscity, a sports channel, was also launched the same day.
 In September 2000, CNA launched an international feed, intending to expand the service into a pan-Asian network.
-On 10 November, Today was launched as a free newspaper to compete with Singapore Press Holdings.
-The newspaper was owned by MediaCorp, together with SingTel and SMRT, with DelGro pulling out two days earlier.
+On 10 November, Today was launched as a free newspaper to compete with Singapore Press Holdings' Streats.
+The newspaper was owned by MediaCorp, Singtel, and SMRT, with DelGro pulling out two days earlier.

-On 12 February 2001, the Television Corporation of Singapore, Radio Corporation of Singapore and Singapore Television Twelve were renamed to Mediacorp TV, Mediacorp Radio, Mediacorp TV12 respectively as part of a new management plan following their dissolution.
+Ernest Wong was appointed CEO of MediaCorp on 1 October 2000.
+He had worked with the corporation since 1994, when he joined the Audit Committee of what would become Singapore International Media.
+Among his accolades in the group were the start of its news channel and its international expansion, as well as the investment in the internet and theatrical businesses.
+At the time, the government planned to list MediaCorp on the stock market by the end of 2000 or the start of 2001.

+On 12 February 2001, MediaCorp completed its establishment of a new senior management team, with Wong serving as CEO of the holding company (Media Corporation of Singapore Pte Ltd) and MediaCorp TV, Farrell Meisel as chief operating officer (COO) of MediaCorp, Kenneth Tan as COO of MediaCorp TV, Woon Tai Ho as COO of MediaCorp TV12, and Chua Foo Yong MediaCorp as COO of MediaCorp Radio.